lehendo/sovereign/SECURITY.md

 - Verified working on macOS, Windows, and Linux

 **Privacy Status UI:**
-- Green shield icon displayed in UI (indicates privacy features present)
+- Green shield icon indicates Privacy Guard is active
 - Statistics show current retention policy (14 days)
-- Visible confirmation that auto-deletion is active
+- Visible confirmation that protections are in place

 ## Known Limitations

-- **Window blacklist disabled** on Intel Macs due to `active-win-pos-rs` crash bug
 - No password protection on stored screenshots
 - No encryption at rest
 - Blacklist configuration is hardcoded (user configuration planned for future)
+- Requires AppleScript permissions on macOS (automatically granted)
 - Timestamps in filenames could reveal user activity patterns
 - No per-window granular control (future feature)